CenterForOpenScience/modular-file-renderer/CONTRIBUTING.rst

 Unit tests should be written for all rendering code.

-Tests can be written as functions, like so:
+Tests should be encapsulated within a class and written as functions, like so:

 .. code-block:: python

     # in test_myformat.py

     from mfr_something import render

     def test_render_html():
         with open('testfile.mp4') as fp: